department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 **Note:** A program is preferred if the training facility agrees to refund tuition and fees if a student doesn't find meaningful employment within 180 days of completing the program.

-## What happens after I complete the program?
+## Will I get a certificate after I've completed the program?

 After you complete your training, you'll receive a certification of your new skills.